 There's only one Aid Station.
 It's located at mile 0 or 5.2 miles which ever you prefer.
 It's located in the field next to the North Parking lot.
 There won't be a couple of 10x10 canopy's that you get at Walmart but rather a "large" event sized tent that you'll run through.
 Your drop bag, aid station supplies (food, water etc), timing and what ever else we need... or... don't need... but... want cause it's cool or fun... will be there.
 We know how to manage aid stations and won't skimp on food or supplies.
 We'll have "real" food and will take it easy on b.s. stuff that fills the table but doesn't help you finish a race.

 Crews are encouraged but may only crew a runner at the Aid Station or along the aid station side of the lake.
 Crews are not permitted "in the woods".
 Only one Pacer per runner allowed on the course at a time.
 Pacers will wear a "vest" to designate them as such.
 Pacer Schedule (subject to final review): 100 miler - 12th loop or 9:00 a.m (which ever comes first)

 50k - (5:00 pm)

 There's plenty of paved parking spaces for cars and RV's.
-The camping sights will be open for us so you can pitch your tent.
+The electrical camp sights will be open so you can pitch your air mattress and charge your phone and laptop for $35/night.
+Non electrical campsites will not be open.
 The restrooms and showers are scheduled to be opened a week prior to the race.
 If not then we'll have port-a-pots and the lake.
 I'm sure the lake will be warm enough in March to take a dip and rinse the ultra slime off!

 100 milers will receive a silver belt buckle for under 24 hours and a bronze buckle for over 24 hours.
 The "50's" will receive engraved neck ribbons.
 There will be no post race awards ceremony.